4.8. Spectrum Classes

 User Data/Function

-Creating a TransmissionSpectrum with discrete data is equivalent to a LightSpectrum.
+Creating a TransmissionSpectrum with discrete data is done equivalently to a LightSpectrum.
 However, all function/data values need to be inside the range [0, 1].

 Getting Spectral Values

-As for the LightSpectrum object, we can get the spectral values with:
+As for the LightSpectrum object, a call returns the spectral values:

 >>> wl = np.linspace(400, 550, 5)